UAlbertaALTLab/gunaha/README.md

  7. I then start up a shell inside the new container using a script located in `/root`:

-        ./start-gunaha-docker-container
+        ./open-gunaha-docker-container

  8. Within the container, I run whatever management commands I need to run at the given deploy.
-This maybe zero or all of the following commands, depending on the code change.
+This may be zero or all of the following commands, depending on the code change.
 These include:

      1. migrate the database schema